orestislampridis/X-SPELLS/README.md

 # X-SPELLS
-Eplaining Sentiment Prediction by Generating Exemplars in the Latent Space
+Explaining Sentiment Prediction by Generating Exemplars in the Latent Space